Michael Carrington (television executive): Career

 In April 2010, Carrington was appointed chief content officer for Cartoon Network EMEA at Turner Broadcasting System Europe, and General Manager of TBS Studios Arabia.
 He also served as chairman of the Turner LazyTown Operational Board, and was executive producer of LazyTown and The Amazing World of Gumball.
 Carrington joined HIT Entertainment in February 2013 to oversee its content slate, Thomas the Tank Engine, Bob the Builder, Fireman Sam, and Mike the Knight globally.
-In July 2014 it was announced that Carrington was appointed CEO of UK production company The Foundation, which became part of Zodiak Kids Studios in April 2015, as well as Marathon Media and Tele-Images Productions each based in France.
+In July 2014, it was announced that Carrington was appointed CEO of UK production company The Foundation, which became part of Zodiak Kids Studios in April 2015, as well as Marathon Media and Tele-Images Productions each based in France.
 Carrington led the Zodiak Kids Studios umbrella brand as its CEO, before moving to ABC-TV in Sydney.
 At MIPCOM in October 2017, Carrington was awarded with the World Screen Kids Trendsetter Award for his contribution to the global children's media industry.

+Carrington retired at the end of 2024.